Drental/gubat-banwa/README.md

 **This system and content module currently includes:**

 - Character Creation
-- 8 Disciplines
+- all Disciplines
-- 21 Techniques
+- all Techniques
 - 0 Divination Tables
 - 0 Enemies
 - 0 Status Effects
-- 1 Anting-Antings
+- all Anting-Antings

 **If you have feedback on the content of Gubat Banwa, please join the official Discord for the System:** [The Longhouse](https://discord.gg/s6gSsPm5BN)